Welcome to The Norman Way Audio Guide

 More curiously, its people are commonly known as the Yellow Bellies.
 This sobriquet is said to have been first applied to a Wexford hurling team raised by Sir Caesar Colclough, which won a challenge match in Cornwall in the reign of William III of England.

 The URL features a tongue in cheek article on other Irish counties’ colourful nicknames.
-Alternatively, when in Rome, the excellent Slang.ie offers the best modern vernacular for Wexford and even has a book it – please be over 16 to view some of them!
+Alternatively, when in Rome, the excellent For Focal Sake! offers the best modern vernacular for Wexford and beyond – please be over 16 to view some of them!

 Lady’s Island lake birds